This accessibility statement applies to StrathApp v4.5.3, released Tuesday 27 January 2026.

 We know some parts of StrathApp aren’t fully accessible:

-The relevant University team will consider the issue and get back to you in five working days.
+The relevant University team will consider the issue and get back to you within five working days.

 Enforcement procedure